ryanquinnnelson/CMU-Buggy-Bales-Cart/README.md

 ### Notes:

 - One challenge I ran into was finding a way to tighten the lock nuts on the carriage bolts without having a means of keeping the bolts from rotating.
 My solution was to use a hammer to flatten small areas on opposing sides of the carriage bolt heads so an adjustable wrench could keep the bolt from rotating.
+- Switched right front wheel to a brakeless version because it wasn't easy to toggle and only a single brake is really necessary.

 ### Failures: